 Look at community chatter surrounding a multiplayer launch, and you'll see frequent discussions about the nerfs and buffs being added to a game.
 Gamers are keen to discover exploits, and developers must be quick to respond to them.

-Three quotes, three studios, one message (and one big fat cigar, nice dub Markus): game-makers want to make great games, and players want to play them.
+Three quotes, three studios, one message: game-makers want to make great games, and players want to play them.

 Sure, you could start your backend from scratch but why do this when the tech already exists, and there are great games to be made?